New Palette Planner

 This giveaway is open internationally.
 You must be at least 18 years old.
 This giveaway is not sponsored by Instagram.
 Participants release Instagram of any responsibility and agree to IG terms of use.

-Here are some examples of quilt patterns mock-ups using the Denim palette in QuiltInk!
+Here are some examples of quilt patterns mock-ups using the MEadow Walk palette in QuiltInk!
 Don’t you love them all?

 Patterns featured are (click to color):